hubotio/hubot/docs/adapters/development.md

   }
   ```
 3. Now try running `hubot -a sample` again and see that the imports are properly loaded.
 4. Once this is working properly, you can build out the functionality of your adapter as you see fit.
 Take a look at some of the other adapters to get some ideas for your implementation.
   - Once packaged and deployed via `npm`, you won't need the dependency in `hubot` anymore since the peer dependency should work as an official module.

+# Or, just load the adapter file from local disk

+1. Create a folder called `src/adapters`
+2. Create a file called `YourCustomAdapter.js` and save it in `src/adapters`
+3. Now run `hubot -a ../../../src/adapters/YourCustomAdapter.js`